MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/analytics-location.md

 ## Sources that provide location data

 A subset of available sources provides location data.
-Authors need to share their location information, so it can be processed by [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)].
+Authors need to share their location information, so it can be processed by [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 ## Authors

 The normal view of this widget shows the top five authors and sources, based on the volume of posts and trend indicator.
 Select the **Full view** button ![full view button](media/open-full-view-icon.png "Full view button") to expand the widget and find more details such as reach, source, and location for the 100 most-active authors and their posts.